piplcom/piplapis-ruby/README.md

 Pipl API Ruby Library
 ===========================

-This is the official Ruby client library for easily integrating Pipl's APIs into your application.
+This is a Python client library for easily integrating Pipl's APIs into your application.

-* Full details about Pipl's API - [https://pipl.com/dev/](https://pipl.com/dev/)
+* Full details about Pipl's APIs - [https://pipl.com/api](https://pipl.com/api)
-* This library is available in other languages - [https://pipl.com/dev/guide/code_libraries](https://pipl.com/dev/guide/code_libraries)
+* This library is available in other languages - [https://docs.pipl.com/docs/code-libraries](https://docs.pipl.com/docs/code-libraries)

 Library Requirements
 --------------------